cinnData/MLearning/[ML-06E] Example - The spam filter.md

 Out[13]: DecisionTreeClassifier(max_depth=3)
 ```

 Right now, we have two `DecisionTreeClassifier` estimators, `clf1` and `clf2`, both fitted to our training data.
 Alternatively, we could have continued with `clf1`, setting `clf1.max_depth = 3`.
-But, mind that every time we refit a model, the previous results are wiped off.
+But, mind that, every time we refit a model, the previous results are wiped off.

 The confusion matrix gets better, specially the false negatives.